Sharif2138/alu-web-development/html_advanced/README.md

-HTML Advanced Project
+ ALU Web Development - HTML Advanced

-In this project, the goal is to build the semantic HTML structure of a webpage from a Figma design file.
-I will be focusing only on the HTML, meaning no CSS or styling will be applied in this stage.
-The purpose of this project is to emphasize clean, well-organized, and accessible HTML.
+This project focuses on building a webpage from a Figma design file using pure HTML, following semantic HTML principles.
+The goal is to structure the webpage correctly without applying any CSS for styling at this stage.

+ Objectives
+- Implement the webpage structure from a provided wireframe.
+- Use semantic HTML tags to represent the content appropriately.
+- Ensure that each section follows the layout of the Figma design.